 Yale University Art Gallery (Abstraction, 1936) *orginally sold to Katherine Dreier, co-founder of Societé Anonyme with Marcel Duchamp

-SELECTED GROUP EXHIBITIONS (Compiled by the Center for Visual Music)
+SELECTED GROUP EXHIBITIONS (Compiled in part by the Center for Visual Music)

 1945 The Museum of Non-Objective Painting (Solomon R. Guggenheim Foundation), New York, NY